DES157/learning/javascript/node/README.md

 Using npm
 ---------

+Npm packages can be installed either *locally* or *globally*.
+Npm defaults to installing packages locally, i.e. in a `node_modules` directory in your current directory.
+Use the `-g` flag to install globally.

 It's controversial, but Bower does similar things as npm.
 See also Browserify.
 See [What is the difference between Bower and npm?](https://stackoverflow.com/questions/18641899/what-is-the-difference-between-bower-and-npm).
 Seems like Bower focuses on the front-end, but npm+browserify do the same thing and may be preferable.

 Node seems to use `/usr/local`, which is why coexistence with brew can be tricky.
 Verify npm's directory by `npm config get prefix`.

-Npm packages can be installed either locally or globally.
-Npm defaults to installing packages locally, i.e. in a `node_modules` directory in your current directory.
-Use the `-g` flag to install globally.

 ### npm Links